brianmaierjr/long-haul/pages/dl_1_neural_networks.md

 This cell state needs to go through an **activation function** first before it can be used for classification.
 We will see why we need an activation function and what activation functions there are.
 For now, let's just use the **Sigmoid** function which is defined as:

 $$\sigma (z)=\frac{1}{z + e^{-z}}$$

+By putting the cell state through the activation function we get the **activation** of the neuron.

+### Computing the loss
+According to the above